fubar2/toolfactory-galaxy-docker/README.md

 can be used such as bash, or an interpreter such as python, perl or R can be nominated as conda dependencies to ensure reproducible analyses.

-The tool form will be generated from the input data and the user supplied parameters.
+The tool form will be generated from the input data and the tool builder supplied parameters.
 The command line for the executable is built using positional or argparse (named e.g. --input_file /foo/baz) style parameters and is completely dependent on the executable.
 These can include: